jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ###Single table

-As discussed above, this design has the disadvantage of ineffeciently storing redundant data, but it should be adequate for many use-cases such as datasets from Historical PowerTrack jobs with a finite amount of data.
+As discussed above, this design has the disadvantage of inefficiently storing redundant data, but it should be adequate for many use-cases such as datasets from Historical PowerTrack jobs with a finite amount of data.

-The following exmample illustrate the most basic schema, where all metadata is stored at the activity level.
-This design has an disadvantage of being less efficent with respect to (mostly) static metadata.
+The following exmaple illustrate the most basic schema, where all metadata is stored at the activity level.
+This design has an disadvantage of being less efficient with respect to (mostly) static metadata.

 ####Creating with Ruby ActiveRecord